-This crab craft is made using our crab paper template which you can find in our resource library.
+This crab craft is made using our crab paper template which you can find at the end of this tutorial.

-Add a cute face to your crab, and you'll be all done.
-The best part is that when your crab craft is finished, they stand up by themselves.
+Add a cute face to your crab, and you’ll be all done.
+The best part is that when your crab craft is finished, it stands up by itself.

 It’s a perfect summer craft for kids.

 We’ll walk you through each step to make it super easy.

 Crab craft template: You can grab the template at the end of the tutorial.

 Colored Craft papers: We used reds and oranges, but you can make your crabs any color you like!

 The crab craft template includes 2 circles (1 big and 1 small), 6 crab legs, 2 claws and 2 pairs of eyes.

 Print the template and cut out all the pieces of the crabs.
 Older kids will like to cut their own, while preschool kids will need some help.